henrikmidtiby/CDC/docs/source/tutorials/how_to_create_dataset.rst

 - Not all pixels of the desired color have to be painted over but at least 100 pixels is necessary, but more is better.
 - Export the image (File -> Export as).
 We override the mask.png.

-We now have all we need to calculate the color distance with *OCDC*
+We now have all we need to calculate the color distance with *CDC*

 - The orthomosaic (ortho.tif).
 - reference image (ref.tif).